Amalapuram

-Amalapuram is a city in the Indian state of Andhra Pradesh.
-It is the district headquarters and the largest town of Konaseema district.
+Amalapuram is a town in the Indian state of Andhra Pradesh.
+It is the district headquarters and largest town of Dr. B. R. Ambedkar Konaseema district.
 It is the mandal and divisional headquarters of Amalapuram mandal and Amalapuram revenue division respectively.
-The town is situated in the delta of konaseema.
+The town is situated in the delta of Konaseema.

 History

 Amalapuram was originally named Amlipuri.
 Some of its temples are dedicated to Amaleswarudu.

 Amalapuram is also called Panchalingapuram as it is the seat of five temples to Shiva as Amaleswarudu, Sidheswarudu, Ramalingeswarudu, Chandramouleeswarudu and Chennamalleeswarudu.
-Amalapuram is the most developed town in Dr. B.R.
-Ambedkar Konaseema district.
+Amalapuram is the most developed town in Konaseema district.
 It is hub of the district for education and financial institutes.
-There are approximately 65 schools and colleges, six engineering colleges and one medical college in the area.
+There are approximately 65 schools and colleges, six engineering colleges and one medical college in the area where Dr.Yugandar Bangari and Dr.Lagishetti Mahesh who are notable alumni of K.I.M.S. hospital, Amalapuram is contributing to improve health care sector in Amalapuram.
 It is one among few parliament constituencies in India which do not have a railway connectivity.

 Geography

 Amalapuram is spread over an area of 7.20 km2.
 It is located at 16.5787°N 82.0061°E. It has an average elevation of 2 m.
 It is the largest town of Konaseema district.